Jose A. Aleman .

 - "Protest and Institutional Change", in Arce and Rice Protest and Democracy, forthcoming, Lynne Rienner Publishers, 2014.

-- "The Left Turn in Latin America: Consequences for Employment Relations", Oxford Handbook of Employment Relations: Comparative Employment Systems, in press.
+- "The Left Turn in Latin America: Consequences for Employment Relations", Oxford Handbook of Employment Relations: Comparative Employment Systems, 2014.

 - "Active or Passive?
 Reforming Employment Benefits in the OECD”, Review of European Studies Vol. 4, No. 5, Dec., 2012.